Getting Kids Started in Traditional Archery

 When you step out of packaged kits and into individual bows, it's time to match the weight of the bow to the child.
 Find out if they've ever shot a bow before?
 Watch carefully as they draw.
 Take growth factor into consideration when fitting a bow to them.
 Make sure it's a little difficult to pull, but not so heavy as to make them struggle.
 You want them to be able to grow into the bow, but not to be so over bowed at the start that they develop bad form.
 Bad form is difficult to break.
 Pay close attention to how they shoot it, especially at the moment of release.
 Do they look comfortable?
 Did they look startled at the shot?
 How did the arrow fly?
 You can learn a lot in a few moments of watching them shoot a couple bows.
 Remember that as a child grows they get stronger.
 So, a standard 20# @ 28" bow might be perfect for them for many years.
 When drawing 22" the bow may only weigh about 10 pounds.
 As their draw length increases so does the weight of the bow.
 In effect the bow and the child are "growing" together.
 This means that one bow can last a kid for many years and then can always be handed down to an upcoming brother or sister.
 These traditional bows are much more versatile than many folks give them credit for.
 When this is explained to the adults, they're willingness to invest in one increases dramatically.
 Teach a kid to shoot; it'll make their day.
 It's a good investment of your time.
 By introducing our next generation to archery you're perpetuating our sport and ensuring a healthy 'crop' of new archers for the future.

 For shooting their new bows all kids should be set up with finger and arm protection.
-Finger protection is available in three main categories; shooting gloves, finger tabs, and an excellent accessory called a "No Glove".
-A set of No-Gloves should be on every kid's bow.
-Most youngsters have a hard time getting used to shooting gloves and tabs at first and the No-Gloves are easy to use.
+Finger protection is available in three main categories; shooting gloves, finger tabs, and an excellent accessory called a No-Glov Finger Savers.
+A set of No-Glovs should be on every kid's bow.
+Most youngsters have a hard time getting used to a shooting glove or tab at first and the No-Glov is easy to use.
 They eliminate the distraction of learning how to shoot with gloves or tabs.
-No-Gloves stay with the bowstring, they're easy to use, and they're cheap.
-(As a side note, many adults use No-Gloves as well, and you'll find them on a high percentage of bow fishing set-ups.)
+No-Glovs stay with the bow string, they're easy to use, and they're cheap.
+As a side note, many adults use a No-Glov as well, and you'll find them on a high percentage of bow fishing set-ups.

-When it comes to arrows for kids, we recommend wood arrows.
+When it comes to arrows for kids, we recommend 3Rivers Youth Wood Arrows.
 They're very reasonably priced, and since they're full length and painted in an assortment of bright colors, kids feel like they can pick their own personal favorite and separate themselves from everyone else.
-These wood arrows are fletched with real turkey feathers and not vanes, which is important when shooting off the shelf.
+These youth wood arrows are fletched with real turkey feathers and not vanes, which is important when shooting off the shelf.

 These youth arrows are perfect for kids who are just getting started in youth archery.